Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 ### Sources for work
 - Communication with the business - both formal and informal that can lead to projects or insights.
 Ask them what they have in the roadmap, whether I can support in that or whether there is something else I can help with during catch-ups.
 - Being up date on business initivates can spark investigations where data can help.
 Work closely with the business team to understand priorities, changes made and strategy of the business.
 Know the marketing calendar so data peaks won’t surprise you.
 Instead, you can be proactive and directly measure the impact a certain campaign had to then report this back to marketing.
+E.g. the business starts to hire a Head of Retention or a business focus is Brand Awareness - advise on how data can support.
 - Explore something that could lead to insights.
 Look where no one else is looking.
 People often don't know what's available until you show it to them
 - BI platform optimization - testing, automation, documentation, identify best practices and new tools
 - Constantly keep your ears open for things that people want built and add these items to the backlog